richardfcampos/Jetsales-br/README.md

 # WhatsApp Message Sender

 A full-stack application for sending WhatsApp messages with queue processing, built with Express.js backend and Next.js frontend.
+Features a simplified WhatsApp login system using QR codes.

 ## Project Structure